Scientific Understanding of Consciousness

 · Consciousness is supported by areas in the brain stem and by the hypothalamus.
 Damage to certain of these areas leads to loss of consciousness or death.
 Sleep is a natural loss of consciousness controlled by these areas.
 General anesthetics influence these areas.
 Coma is caused by lack of function of certain of these areas.
 Vegetative state or “brain death” is the result of the residual function of these areas with no activity in the thalamocortical loops or cortex.

 · Memory is a central component of the brain mechanisms that lead to consciousness.
 Memory is not simply recall or readout of information coded in synapses, but rather involves a regeneration of the original episode, semantics or procedure in terms of synaptic changes created by the original experience.
-The biological mechanisms of memory are currently not well understood, although some aspects now seem clear.
+The biological mechanisms of short-term and long-term memory continue to be intensively researched.
 The mechanism of long-term potentiation (LTP) alluded to by Donald O. Hebb has provided much insight.
 Memory can be mediated by circulating neural signals in the prefrontal cortex and association cortices; or by widespread modification in the brain’s synapses, including modifications in ion concentrations, ion channels, neurotransmitters or their receptors; or by structural modifications in dendrites, spines, or receptors.
-The combinatorics of a million billion (1015) synapses provides an essentially limitless state-space of mental images.
-The hippocampus is not required for consciousness, although it is required to form new declarative memories.
-It seems clear that procedural memory operates unconsciously, and hence does not require the hippocampus.
-The distinctive mechanisms of working memory, declarative memory (episodic and semantic), and procedural memory together with the effects of time duration and memory consolidation continue to be intensively researched.
+The combinatorics and relational associations of a million billion (1015) synapses provides an essentially limitless state-space of mental images.

 · The brain remains continuously active from an early time in the prenatal embryo until a time of accidental trauma, disease, stroke or death when the neurons and synapses no longer function.
 When the neurobiological basis of the dynamic core ceases to function, consciousness ceases.